AdvancedXRay/XRay-Mod/README.md

 ## A note on Optifine
 Currently, the mod does not and has not work with Optifine since MC `1.7.x`.
 I am not sure why the two mods do not work together and due to Optfine being closed source I don't have the ability to investigate it properly.
 For now, I just recommend not using the two mods together.
 I hope to have it fixed soon.

+## A note on Minecraft Forge

+As of Minecraft `1.20.5+` I am no longer supporting Minecraft Forge.
+I have moved to NeoForge as it a maintained, feature-rich, and more stable fork of Minecraft Forge.
+This will mean going forwards, this mod will no longer be usable on Minecraft Forge.

+Sorry for any inconvenience this may cause.

 ## Game support system